Héctor Abruña · email@example.com

 Jeesoo’s research interest focuses on Na-ion batteries and redox flow batteries.
-She studies metal oxide nanoparticles and organic materials based on electrochemical analysis and applies them into Na-ion batteries or redox flow batteries.
+She studies metal oxides/sulfides and organic materials based on electrochemical analysis and applies them into Na-ion batteries or redox flow batteries.
 Outside of the lab, she likes cooking and baking.

 Yao’s main focus is on the electrocatalysis of oxygen reduction reaction and hydrogen oxidation reaction (ORR/HOR) in alkaline fuel cells.
 Yao collaborates with Prof. David Muller’s group (Applied and Engineering Physics) and uses in-situ electrochemical scanning transmission microscopy and electron energy loss spectroscopy (STEM/EELS) to probe the structure-activity relationship of electrocatalysts.
 In his spare time, he loves learning about different cultures and enjoys playing pingpong and badminton.

 Xinyao’s research interest focuses on developing materials for the electrocatalysis in fuel cells.
 She enjoys dancing and playing the piano in her leisure time.